Chumbawamba: With No Masters Records (2005–2011)

 In 2005, Chumbawamba moved to a cut-down acoustic lineup.
 This saw the departure of long-time members Danbert Nobacon, Alice Nutter, Harry Hamer and Dunstan Bruce, leaving a 4-person lineup featuring founder members Lou Watts and Boff Whalley with later additions Jude Abbott and long-term producer Neil Ferguson.

 No Masters Records released Chumbawamba's A Singsong and a Scrap in 2005.

-In 2007, Chumbawamba played at the Glastonbury Festival.
-In early 2007, the band announced via their website that a new album was in the works, stating that "the new album will be acoustic and probably won't sound like A Singsong and a Scrap".
+In January 2007 it was announced that Chumbawamba would be playing at the Glastonbury Festival that year.

+That February, Nobacon and Bruce rejoined the band for a 25th anniversary gig at Leeds City Varieties.
+However, the band emphasised that this was a one-off appearance, and the cut-down acoustic lineup would form the basis for a new acoustic album to be recorded later that year.